 \subsection{Final Inference Testing Performance}

-The corresponding final inference testing results reporting the average error rate across 10 independent executions of each method are shown in Table \ref{table:inference-results}.
-The results show that AdaLFL's meta-learned loss functions produce superior inference performance when used in training compared to the baseline on all the tested problems.
-A further observation is that the gains achieved by AdaLFL are consistent and stable.
-Notably, in most cases, lower variability than the baseline is observed, as shown by the relatively small standard deviation in error rate across the independent runs.
+Table \ref{table:inference-results} reporting the average mean squared error or error rate across 10 independent executions of each method.
+Across all tested problems, AdaLFL consistently outperform the baseline, these improvements are both substantial and stable, as reflected by the relatively small standard deviations across runs, indicating lower variability.
+Even though the models were originally designed and optimized around baseline loss functions, AdaLFL demonstrates clear and consistent gains across tasks.
+This result highlights the gains of using an adaptive meta-learned loss function compared to the typically used handcrafted loss functions.

-Contrasting the performance of AdaLFL to ML$^3$, similar performance is obtained on the MNIST experiments, suggesting that the training dynamics at the beginning of training are similar to those at the end; hence the modest difference in results.
-While on the more challenging tasks of CIFAR-10, CIFAR-100, and SVHN, AdaLFL produced significantly better results than ML$^3$, demonstrating the scalability of the newly proposed loss function learning approach.
+Compared to ML$^3$, AdaLFL achieves better performance on all datasets.
+The improvements on MNIST are relatively modest; this suggests that the training dynamics on MNIST at the beginning of training are similar to those at the end; hence there are minimal gains from adapting the loss function online.
+While on more challenging datasets such as CIFAR-10, CIFAR-100, and SVHN, the gains are considerably larger, demonstrating the scalability and robustness of the approach.
+Regarding MetaLR, AdaLFL achieves better performance on most tasks, with the exception of CIFAR-10 AllCNN-C, CIFAR-100, and SVHN.
+This is likely due to the sub-optimal learning rates used on these tasks.
+Notably, MetaLR is also shown to outperform ML$^3$, this further highlights the importance of adaptation on large complex learning tasks.

-The results attained by AdaLFL are are promising given that the base models tested were designed and optimized around the cross-entropy loss.
-We hypothesize that larger performance gains may be attained using networks designed specifically around meta-learned loss function, similar to the results shown in \cite{kim2018auto,elsken2020meta,ding2022learning}.
+The results attained by AdaLFL are promising given that the models tested were designed and optimized around the baseline loss functions.
+Larger performance gains may be attained using models designed specifically around meta-learned loss function \citep{kim2018auto,elsken2020meta,ding2022learning}.
 Thus future work will explore learning the loss function in tandem with the network architecture.